 - 4.1.
 Expectations for timely and regular feedback from the instructor are clearly stated.
-(E.g., protocol for questions on assignments and email response time.) - 4.2.
-Expectations for interaction are clearly stated; with regard to course conduct, grade weighting, models or examples, and the timing and frequency of contributions. - 4.3.
-Course provides opportunities for varying levels of interaction between instructor and student. - 4.4.
+(E.g., protocol for online and in-person questions on assignments and email response time is clear.) - 4.2.
+Expectations for interaction in the physical classroom and online course site are clearly stated; with regard to course conduct, grade weighting, models or examples, and the timing and frequency of contributions. - 4.3.
+Course provides opportunities for varying levels of interaction between instructor and student in both in-person and online course environments.

+- 4.4.
 Course contains resources or activities intended to build a sense of class community, support open communication, and establish trust.
 (E.g., 'ice-breakers', "Meet Your Classmates", or "Ask a Question" activities.) - 4.5.
-Course offers opportunities for student-to-student interaction and constructive collaboration.
+Course offers opportunities for student-to-student interaction and constructive collaboration. - 4.6.

-4.6.
 Students are encouraged to share resources and inject knowledge from diverse sources of information in their course interactions.